Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: bachelor/hen groups, mixed-age families wanting action, budget variety.

 Why stay: Old Town squares + The Strip nightlife, beaches (Pescadores, Oura, Falésia east side), boat trips to caves.
+Pair with our things to do guide for activity ideas.

 Stay zones: Old Town (walkable), Oura/Areias (party), Santa Eulália (calmer).